surajchoubey/SSS_plus_GF256/README.md

 ```
 ## Running the program

-After getting the above task done, and assuming you are in the `bin` directory.
+After getting the above task done, and assuming you have added the `bin` directory to the environment PATH variable.

 ## To create the N shares and use minimum K shares to unlock